ISU offers 250+ Academic Programs

-Successful students spend time exploring options that reflect their special interests, goals, and aspirations, and declare a major by their Sophomore year.
+Successful students spend time exploring programs that reflect their strengths, special interests, goals, and aspirations.

-Declaring a major will connect students to a primary major advisor, program communications, relevant major and/or minor opportunities, and other helpful information.
-Students formally declare their major by contacting the major department and initiating a Curriculum Change Request (CCR).
+Students formally declare a major by contacting the major department and initiating a Curriculum Change Request (CCR).

 Selecting a Major

-Many students need time to select a major that best fits their goals as they transition into college.
-Students may also change their minds about the major they are pursuing and change to a new one before graduating.
+Students may also change their minds about their major as they transition into college and declare a new major before graduating.
 Taking the necessary time with information-gathering and decision-making processes before formally declaring a major is time well spent.

-Students who are undecided about a major should take a variety of courses that seem interesting to them.
-There are many options that satisfy General Education Requirements that can assist students in selecting a suitable major.
+Undecided students should take a variety of courses that seem interesting to them.
+There are many options that satisfy General Education Requirements that help when the time comes to choose a suitable major.

 - Introspection: What do you value, what are you good at, what do you dislike, what is challenging?